Si Nakhon district

 Si Nakhon (ศรีนคร, [sǐː ná(ʔ).kʰɔ̄ːn]) is a district (amphoe) of Sukhothai province, in the lower northern region of Thailand.
 It may also be spelled Sri Nakhon.
+The Thai name comes from Sanskrit language sri (an honorific prefix; rendered si in Thai) and nagar (city; rendered nakhon in Thai), making the name a cognate with Srinagar in India.

 Geography

 Neighboring districts are (from the south clockwise): Sawankhalok and Si Satchanalai of Sukhothai Province, and Tron and Phichai of Uttaradit province.

 History

 The minor district (king amphoe) Si Nakhon was established on 20 January 1976, then consisting of the two tambons: Si Sakhon and Nakhon Doet of Sawankhalok district.
 It was upgraded to a full district on 13 July 1981.

 Administration

 The district is divided into five sub-districts (tambons), which are further subdivided into 49 villages (mubans).
 The township (thesaban tambon) Si Nakhon covers parts of tambon Si Nakhon.
 There are a further five tambon administrative organizations (TAO).